Why AI and Empathy Are the New Foundations of Managerial Authority

 In 2025, promoting diversity and social connection at work supports well-being and boosts collective performance. |

-According to a joint 2024 study by McKinsey and Harvard Business Review, companies with advanced QWL strategies show on average:
+According to a joint 2024 study by McKinsey and HBR, companies with advanced QWL strategies show on average:

 Identify daily pain points, tension areas, and real expectations.
 This means involving teams in the analysis through internal surveys, focus groups, or participatory workshops.